 DID or DNIS Name Day translation Night translation

-3578 X105 X105
+9724229700 X105 X105

-3624 X290 MB410
+9724229701 X290 MB410

-3352 ID12 MB400
+9724229702 ID12 MB400

 Exceptions Operator (X100) Operator (X100)

+9724229703 Fax over e-mail ESI FAX ESI FAX

-Function 225: Pilot number translation table
+Function 225: PRI pilot number programming

-Note: This feature is accessible only if Function 2135 (page F.14) is enabled.
+Note: This feature is accessible only if Function 2135 (page E.15) or Function 2145 (page E.24) is enabled.

-Every call on a PRI span is sent with the called number in the setup message.
+Every call on a PRI span or SIP trunk is sent with the called number in the setup message.
 This means you can determine whether to use a number as a pilot number or as a DID number.
 Pilot numbers are a means of routing a company's primary published phone number differently from a DID.
-Each ESI Communications Server has a different capacity for pilot entries, each with its own answer ring assignment; see "Translation tables" in "System capacities" (page B.1).
+As noted in "Translation tables" in "System capacities" (page B.1), the IP Server 900 has different limits on pilot entries, depending on dialing plan and whether SIP is in use.
 This is important, because the dynamic channel allocation prevents you from routing based on channel.

-Pilot numbers can be routed to an ID branch, department, extension or mailbox.
-This varies from DIDs in that, when a DID number is routed to an extension, it is considered answered and follows the busy/ no-answer routing of the extension; but, with pilot numbers, the call will be routed to the extensions for live answer for the designated number of rings, then can be routed to an ID branch in the event of busy/no-answer.
-If the PRI span is used for outgoing calls, pilot table entry 1 is used for outgoing Caller ID, as well.
+Pilot numbers can be routed to an ID branch, department, extension, mailbox, or the internal ESI Fax over e-mail server.
+This varies from DIDs in that, when a DID number is routed to an extension, it is considered answered and follows the busy/no-answer routing of the extension; but, with pilot numbers, the call will be routed to the extensions for live answer for the designated number of rings, then can be routed to an ID branch in the event of busy/no-answer.
+If the PRI span or SIP trunk is used for outgoing calls, pilot table entry 1 is used for outgoing Caller ID, as well.
 Because of this, pilot number entry 1 should always be programmed with 10 digits.

-Note: An extension's Caller ID number setting (see "Function 31: Extension definition and routing," beginning on page G.2) overrides the pilot number's Caller ID information set here.
+Note: An extension's Caller ID number setting (see "Function 31: Extension definition and routing," beginning on page F.2) overrides the pilot number's Caller ID information set here.